AFK1/swtools/README.md

-# swtools - minecraft tools for multiplayer
+# swtools - minecraft tools for multiplayer or singlplayer

 #### This is my first mod